 Roshan is a young family man in his thirties.
 His father was already a tour guide in the Cave Temple of Dambulla, so he grew up with tourism and stories about Sri Lanka tourists.
 Once grown up, Roshan also began working in the tourism industry.
 He worked for years in a Spice Garden near Dambulla, but for the sake of his family – being closer to home and more flexibility – he switched to tuk-tuk driving, much to our good luck.

 Roshan speaks good English and has an excellent knowledge of many of the sights of Sri Lanka’s cultural triangle.
-He is in the process of obtaining his licence as a guide for the local UNESCO cultural sites.
+He is in the process of obtaining his license as a guide for the local UNESCO cultural sites.

 Frequently asked questions about our tuk-tuk tours

 Enclosed I have written down all the questions I have encountered so far and what there is to know when you go on tour here with a tuk-tuk driver I have arranged.
 Among other things, what exactly is included in the prices and how the booking, tour and payment will be handled.

 We are not a tour operator or a company, but all private persons.
 We do not accept any liability for anything.
 So far (January 2022) I have arranged an estimated 150 to 200 tours and everything has always gone smoothly.
 So do not worry 😉

 If you contact me and ask for a driver, I will clarify with you all the details such as date, tour destination(s), pick-up location and pick-up time and then take care that a tuk-tuk is ready for you at the right place at the right time and drives with you to the right destination.